civol/HDLRuby/README.md

 #### helse

-It is possible to add a block that is executed when the condition of an `hif` is not met, or when no case matches the expression of a `hcase`, using the `helse` keyword as follows:
+You can add a block that is executed when the condition of an `hif` is not met, or when no case in an hcase matches, using the `helse` keyword:

 ```ruby
 <hif or hcase construct>